-When I joined Lauren and became self-employed, I knew a little bit about what I was getting into, but there are some real advantages and disadvantages to self employment that I hadn't considered.
+When I started this website I knew a little bit about what I was getting into, but there are some real advantages and disadvantages to self employment that I hadn't considered.

 Self-employment always seems like a dream at first.
 You might picture yourself lounging on the couch with your laptop, in full control of your destiny and free from the from bosses barking at you to meet your quota.
 It may seem like the good life – and in many ways it is.
 But in other ways, you'll find challenges you never saw coming.

 So if you're thinking about taking the plunge like I did and becoming self-employed, keep these pros and cons in mind before you pull that trigger.